Guides

 Revoking Access

-To disconnect an MCP client from your Chipp account:
+To disconnect an MCP client from your Chipp account, you can revoke your tokens programmatically:

-After revoking, your MCP client will prompt you to re-authorize the next time you use a Chipp tool.
+After revoking or clearing credentials, your MCP client will prompt you to re-authorize the next time you use a Chipp tool.

 Troubleshooting